kTheLemon/UC-standard-format/STANDARD.md

 ```

 # Compressing
 Everything after the `UC;` header must be encoded through z-lib then Base64-encoded.
-If this step isn't taken then the header must be modified to be `UC.;` instead.
+If this step isn't taken then the header must be modified to be `-UC;` instead.

+# Universal Cell ID's
+Some cells have universal ID's.
+Those should be stored as raw text, while cells with non-universal ID's should have a `+` at the start.
+The list of universal ID's is:
+- `mover` means the standard cell machine mover,
+- `gen` means the standard cell machine mover,
+- `rotcw` means the standard cell machine mover,
+- `rotccw` means the standard cell machine mover,
+- `rot180` means the standard cell machine mover,
+- `push` means the standard cell machine mover,
+- `slide` means the standard cell machine mover,
+- `wall` means the standard cell machine mover,
+- `trash` means the standard cell machine mover,
+- `enemy` means the standard cell machine mover,